 In California, once a creditor or collector knows you are represented by a lawyer, they can no longer contact you.
 They cannot call you, email you, write you or in any way contact you to collect a debt.
 Fitzgerald & Campbell, APLC can be your lawyer and will immediately advise the creditor/collector to cease contacting you.
 This is the quickest and easiest way to get calls and mail to stop.
 If you are a California resident and want all calls to stop, call us now so we can END THE HARASSMENT TODAY.

 1) The caller is very vague about who they are:

 Be very concerned about the caller who will not tell you who they are, refuses to send a letter, won’t provide any contact information, or is unable to provide any account verification.
-There are many scams out there calling people who don’t even owe any money.
-Never give any money to anyone without some proof of the account, what you are paying, and who you are paying.
+There are many scams out there!
+Scammers will call people who don’t even owe any money.
+Never give any money to anyone without some proof of the account, of what you are paying, and who you are paying.
 Never give out any banking or credit card information.